Minnesota Golden Gophers men's basketball: Program establishment (1895–1927)

 L. J. Cooke was the Gophers coach from 1897 to 1924.

 The precise founding of the Gophers men's basketball program at the University of Minnesota is somewhat nebulous.
 Unlike many other universities with later foundations, the team did not form as a conscious act of the campus administration.
 The university's student newspaper at the time, the Ariel, reported on basketball throughout 1895 as the sport was introduced to the campus from a rival school, Minnesota A&M in St. Paul, later incorporated into the larger University of Minnesota Twin Cities.
 In 1896, a team from the school began to participate in a league with the Agriculture school, YMCA teams, and other local associations.
 The establishment of the Armory on-campus gave the team a new place to play.
 In February 1897, L. J. Cooke, a director of the Minneapolis YMCA, was hired on a part-time basis to coach the basketball program, and became the full-time coach and director of physical education by the fall of that year.
 Cooke was one of the first full-time professional coaches in all of college basketball and would remain at the program for 28 seasons.

 Cooke began to improve the team significantly and was responsible for shifts in the Gophers' scheduling that foreshadowed other changes to come.
 The team never played a YMCA team after the 1903–04 season, and beginning in 1900, began to schedule large neighboring universities that would join Minnesota in Big Ten competition.
 This shift to playing similar competition helped the Gophers to become one of the premier programs in the nation.
 From the 1899–1900 to 1903–04 seasons, the Gophers had a 59–6 record.
-The 1901–02 squad has been retroactively named the national champions by both the Helms Foundation and the Premo-Porretta Power Poll; the Premo-Porretta poll also names the 1902–03 Gophers as national champions.
+The 1901–02 squad has been retroactively named the national champions by the Helms Foundation, and the Premo-Porretta Power Poll retroactively listed the 1901-02 team and the 1902–03 team as the top teams for those two seasons.
 When the Big Ten established basketball in 1905, the Gophers won the first two conference titles.

 After 1907, Cooke's dominance of the national basketball scene was greatly reduced.
-He led the team to two more conference titles (1916–17, 1918–19), and one consensus retroactive national championship for the 1918–19 season, but the team was never the consistent winner that it was in the first decade under Cooke.
+He led the team to two more conference titles (1916–17, 1918–19) and one retroactive national championship for the 1918–19 season, but the team was never the consistent winner that it was in the first decade under Cooke.
 He retired after the 1923–1924 season.
 His successor, Harold Taylor, was Cooke's assistant coach in his final season and had previously a successful high school coach; however, he had little success with the Gophers and was fired after never finishing higher than sixth in the conference in three forgettable seasons.